Spinal Cord Injury - SCI:

 MSEC - Mesenchymal Stem Cell Secretome - Exosomes - Autologous

-The main advantage of MSEC is that in contrast to live stem cells which would loose their therapeutic potency, can be frozen without loss of exosomes.
+The main advantage of MSEC is that it can be frozen without loss of exosomes which is in contrast to live stem cells which would lose their therapeutic potency.
 This enables us to produce 10-20 injection doses from one liposuction which can then be administered over a longer treatment period.
 This is especially advantageous for SCI as the regenerative .
-What a Secretome/Exosome is and how they compare is explained on our overview page.
+The definition and function of Secretome/Exosome is explained on our overview page.
 Please note that this treatment should be combined with HAL training below and requires repeated travelling to Offenbach, Germany.

 BMC - Bone Marrow Concentrate - Autologous

-Autologous (self) BMC are the type of therapy we use for locally-restricted damage in SCI especially when only one vertebra is affected.
+Autologous (self) BMC is the type of therapy we use for locally-restricted damage in SCI especially when only one vertebra is affected.

 In such cases we treat specifically this region with targeted, localized BMC injections.
-BMC contains autologous meaning patients own, adult stem cells (hematopoietic and mesenchymal stem cells in natural composition) which we isolate and concentrate from your pelvis crest in a short process under slight sedation.
+BMC contains autologous, adult stem cells (hematopoietic and mesenchymal stem cells in natural composition) which we isolate and concentrate from the patients pelvis crest in a short process under slight sedation.

 These stem cells are supposed to inhibit the inflammation thereby relieving you from pain and to stimulate regeneration of the damaged bone or cartilage.
 For an on-going therapy, we combine BMC with MSEC above.
-More information about this type of stem cell therapy is summarized on our page an BMC.
+More information about this type of stem cell therapy can be found here: BMC.

 HAL® - Hybrid Assistive Limb - Robotics - Exoskeleton